 One of the more interesting problems that people can have is corneas that are too thin.
 Due to the flap that is created, thin corneas can make it dangerous, especially during the recovery phase.
 Thankfully, there are other options.
 Photorefractive keratectomy (PRK) is one of the more popular methods.
 During PRK, rather than create a flap on the cornea, the entire top layer of the cornea is removed.
 The layer will naturally repair itself.
 The main drawback of PRK is the slightly longer recovery time, but it is absolutely worth the wait to those who could not otherwise receive treatment!

-If you’d like to find out about even more types of LASIK surgery, drop by our practice in Dallas and talk to us!
+Intersted on learning more about your LASIK eye surgery options in Dallas?
+Drop by our practice and talk to us!
 (Just make sure to schedule an appointment first!)